nordnet/cordova-hot-code-push/README.md

 As described in [Cordova config preferences](#cordova-config-preferences) section - you can change plugin options in the Cordova's `config.xml` file.

-But what it you want to change it on the build phase using command line?
+But what if you want to change it on the build phase through the command line?
 For that purpose you can use `chcpbuild.options` file.

 It must be placed in the root directory of your Cordova project.
 In it you specify (in JSON) all the preferences you want to add/change in the resulting `config.xml` file.
 The original `config.xml` (in the projects root directory) is not touсhed, we modify the platform-specific one on `after_prepare` phase.